Here’s what my day looked like when I worked in advertising:

 For some people it’s more and for others it’s less, but women tend to take longer than men for cultural reasons that I’ll save for a different blog post.
 As a woman, I take offense to this on such a level that I created a company largely to give myself that time back.
 In the process, I’ve given my employees that time back, too.

 500 hours of wasted time works out to 20.83 days of lost productivity – what could you do if you had that kind of extra time every year?
-What could your employees do, with almost a month of extra “vacation” time per year?
+What could your employees do, with almost a month of extra “vacation” time per year?500 hours of wasted time works out to 20.83 days of lost productivity.
+Click To Tweet

 Is it acceptable to waste 104.16 days every five years, just on commuting and “getting ready” for a job that you’re already ready to do?
 For me, the answer is no.